 - When the alcohol of the wine has gone start adding to the rice the vegetable stock and the filtered porcini water.
-The liquid has to cover the rice always, now add also the onion with the porcini (remove the clove of garlic).
+The liquid has to cover the rice always, now add also the onion with the porcini (remove the garlic).
 Keep the heat on medium/strong, the liquid has to boil well all the time.

 - Keep moving regularly (but not continuously) and gently the rice, with a wooden spoon or a spatula, it must not attach on the bottom.
 And keep adding the hot vegetable stock and the porcini water when needed, 1-2 ladles at each time, the rice has always to stay covered with liquids.
 In the end I used about 1,5 liters of liquids.

 - Try the rice, check if it’s salted enough, add some freshly ground black pepper at your taste and when it’s ready switch off the heat.
 And add the fresh parsley.
-Now we have to “mantecare” our risotto: add the remaining butter, let it rest covered for 1-2 minutes and then mix well (don’t add Parmigiano Reggiano because there is the risk to cover too much the flavor of the porcini, or if you really want to use it add just a little bit of it).
+Now we have to “mantecare” our risotto: add the remaining butter, let it rest covered for 1-2 minutes and then mix well (I don’t add Parmigiano Reggiano because there is the risk to cover too much the flavor of the porcini, if you really want to use it add just a little bit of it).

 - Wait another couple of minutes, covered, and then serve it.